Find out how we're designing a city that will cope with rising sea levels, extreme weather events and earthquakes.

 The Hutt River Te Awa Kairangi valley is the most densely populated floodplain in New Zealand.
 Many of our settlements are also low lying and located along the coast such as Eastbourne and Petone.

-This makes much of Hutt City vulnerable to damage from flooding.
+This makes much of Lower Hutt vulnerable to damage from flooding.
 Other streams flowing into the Hutt River Te Awa Kairangi also pose flooding risks, such as the Waiwhetū and Korokoro streams.

 Areas such as Stokes Valley and Wainuiomata are also built on floodplains.
 Flooding and storms can also cause slips and erosion.